-Special Inspector General Sopko Meets with German Member of Parliament Ralf Stegner to Discuss Committee of Inquiry on Afghanistan in July 2022 to examine the circumstances of Germany's withdrawal from Afghanistan in 2021.
+On October 26, 2022, Special Inspector General Sopko met with Dr. Ralf Stegner, a German parliamentarian and Chair of the German Bundestag's First Committee of Inquiry on Afghanistan.
+The Committee was established in July 2022 to examine the circumstances of Germany's withdrawal from Afghanistan in 2021.
 IG Sopko and Dr. Stegner discussed the purpose and scope of the Committee's work, as well as how SIGAR could assist in that effort.
 They also discussed the possibility of Inspector General Sopko testifying before the Committee as an expert witness.